-The word "human" isn't part of the title "human resources" for nothing.
-HR representatives are critical to helping employees feel like they have a voice and are valued.
-Transferring these duties to computer software or to an offsite third party can lead to staff feeling disconnected from their employers and employers not fully understanding their teams' needs.
+The word "human" isn't part of "human resources" for nothing.
+HR representatives are critical to help employees feel like they have a voice and value in the company.
+Transferring these duties to computer software or to an offsite third party can lead to staff feeling disconnected from their employers – and employers not fully understanding their teams' needs.

-In small businesses especially, HR reps and managers can help employees out in a pinch – paying out unused vacation days in an emergency or letting them dip into next year's leave early.
-When HR becomes automated and/or outsourced, these types of accommodations for loyal workers can be difficult if not impossible.
+In small businesses especially, HR reps and managers can help employees out in a pinch – paying out unused vacation days in an emergency or letting them dip into next year's leave early, for example.
+When HR is automated and/or outsourced, these types of accommodations for loyal workers are difficult if not impossible.

-Companies using a professional employer organization (PEO) to handle everything from hiring and firing to payroll and insurance might find that they have fewer choices when it comes to benefits for their organization.
+Companies using a professional employer organization (PEO) to handle everything from hiring and firing to payroll and insurance might have fewer choices for employee benefits.
 By handing off control of certain functions to a third party, you're limiting your company to whatever packages that PEO has to offer.

 How to overcome these challenges

 Fortunately for companies considering outsourcing, the best HR outsourcing services let you pick and choose which functions to hand over to them, so you can keep personnel on hand to handle those important interpersonal relationships and to act as a liaison between employees and your HR vendors.
-While some vendors have an all-or-nothing policy regarding your HR functions (they either want to handle all of them or you can't use them), many offer an ala carte option, allowing you to decide which functions you'd like to keep in the building and which can be performed elsewhere.
+While some vendors have an all-or-nothing policy regarding your HR functions (they either want to handle all your HR processes or you can't use them at all), many offer an a la carte option, allowing you to decide which functions you'd like to keep in the building and which can be performed elsewhere.

 These are the most common services HR outsourcing companies offer:

-- Payroll services (paying employees, handling taxes, and keeping track of sick time and vacation)
+- Payroll services (paying employees, handling taxes, and tracking sick time and vacation)

-- Benefits (health and life insurance, retirement plans, etc.)
+- Employee benefits (health and life insurance, retirement plans, etc.)